hayesneukom/p1-start/README.md

 this project I also learned about editing text files when I was trying to take portions of the raw text files and cut them into a new text file in order to split up the data.
 Trying to figure out how to edit the text files in a way that would make the program run was the hardest part for me but when I figured out how do copy the file and then delete mass portions of it that solved the problem.
+I would consider the moment when I figured out how to edit the data files as an "Aha!" moment.